itsOwen/girlfriend-morning-gn-text/README.md

 1. Text your girlfriend Good Morning automatically.
 2. Send message to your girlfriend or boyfriend auto.
 3. Send Mesaages Good Morning Babe, Good Morning Love, Good Morning Cutie.
-4. Send Text to rhe girlfriend in morning.
+4. Send Text to the girlfriend in morning automatically bot.

 ## Have a nice day :)